Frequently Asked Questions

 package.json

-You should see output indicating the server is running, likely on port 3000.
-You can visit
+You should see output indicating the server is running on port 3000.
+Visit

 http://localhost:3000